streamsoftdev/audiomods/README.md

 Read data from a WAV file.

+## MIDI

+Reads a MIDI file and produces synthesized music on the output.

 ## MIDI Support

 Not a module itself, but provides support functionality for using one-shot sound samples in a MIDI module, as well as other music related definitions.